 When investing in property it can be difficult to decide where is best for you.
 In this blog, we will highlight areas best to invest in based on house price trends, average monthly rental and yield.
 The information below has been collated using Property Deals Insight tools.

 Over the last 5 years, Manchester has seen a dramatic increase in house price trends.
 House prices have increased by 43.27% thanks to a combination of factors, including investment in infrastructure and the migration of businesses from London to the North.
 Manchester is a major city in the Northwest of England with a rich industrial heritage.

 In recent years it has seen significant investment from authorities, making it one of the most well-connected cities in the UK, physically and digitally.
 The area has also become a media hub thanks to MediaCityUK, the home of the BBC, ITV, The Hut Group and many other household names.

 The city has five universities, making it a great place to source talent, and a huge 60% of graduates from the area choose to stay in the North West to live and work providing a great opportunity for property investors.

-North Norfolk making the list may come as a surprise but in the last 5 years house prices have increased by 39.18%.
+North Norfolk making the list may come as a surprise but in the last 5 years, house prices have increased by 39.18%.
 Why?
-Well, with more families opting to holiday in the UK for staycations combined with an increase in people moving to the coast for a slower pace of live, North Norfolk is a great place to consider investing.
+Well, with more families opting to holiday in the UK for staycations combined with an increase in people moving to the coast for a slower pace of life, North Norfolk is a great place to consider investing.
 Some North Norfolk hotspots include Cromer, Holt, Sheringham and Fakenham.